 If your crawl space is encapsulated, it means that you have gone through the process of completely sealing the entire crawl space in white plastic.
 When you choose encapsulation, you are required to install a dehumidifier and a sump pump, as the purpose of crawl space encapsulation is to reduce the moisture that can build up inside the crawl space.
 This will all help to reduce the risks of mold, and it makes for far cleaner air, too.
 When you go for crawl space encapsulation, you have 100% of the ground covered in a white plastic with all junctions and seams wholly sealed.

-There are plenty of benefits to a crawl space encapsulation, and these include:
+There are plenty of benefits to crawl space encapsulation, and these include:

 Natural elements such as hot or cold winds, condensation and moisture buildup are oftentimes out of our control.
 Florida weather can include wet and humid days, which isn't helpful to a crawl space you're trying to keep dry.